 FOR IMMEDIATE RELEASE

-Smoke pollution can trigger asthma attacks, cause difficulty breathing, and make lung and heart problems worse.
-Elevated levels of smoke can be especially harmful to children, people with heart and lung problems, and adults age 65 and older.
+People can inhale tiny smoke particles deeply into lungs and damage delicate tissues.
+That can trigger asthma attacks, cause difficulty breathing, and make lung and heart problems worse.
+Air pollution is especially harmful to children, people with heart and lung problems, and adults ages 65 and older.

 - Statewide air quality monitoring: Washington Department of Ecology.